Overdraft Coverage Options

 What Else You Should Know about the Overdraft Privilege Program

-- A link to another account or line of credit may be less expensive than an overdraft.
-A single larger overdraft will result in one fee, instead of multiple smaller overdrafts.
-Use our mobile, internet, and telephone banking services to track your balance.
-For financial education resources, please visit mymoney.gov.
+- A link to another account or a line of credit may be a less expensive option than an overdraft.
+A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
+Good account management is the best way to avoid overdrafts.
+Use our mobile banking, internet banking, and telephone banking services to keep track of your balance.
+For additional financial education resources, please visit www.mymoney.gov.

-- The $30 Overdraft Fee that is charged if you overdraw your account more than $10 is the same fee amount that is charged if an item is returned as unpaid.
-If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft or an NSF Fee of $30.
+- The $30 Overdraft Fee that is charged if you overdraw your account more than $20 is the same fee amount that is charged if an item is returned as unpaid.
+If multiple items overdraw your account on the same day, we will only charge three (3) Overdraft Fee or an NSF Fee of $30 per day.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.

-- Recipients of federal or state benefits payments who do not wish us to deduct the amount overdrawn and the Overdraft Fee from funds that you deposit or that are deposited into your account may call us at (202) 789-2901.
+- Recipients of federal or state benefits payments who do not wish us to deduct the amount overdrawn and the Overdraft Fee from funds that you deposit or that are deposited into your account may call us at (202) 789-2901 to discontinue Overdraft Privilege.

-- If an item is returned because the available balance in your account is not sufficient to cover the item and the item is presented for payment again, DOLFCU will charge an NSF Fee of $30 each time it returns the item because it exceeds the available balance in your account.
-If, on representment of the item, the available balance in your account is sufficient to cover the item we may pay the item, and, if payment causes an overdraft, charge an Overdraft Fee.
+- If an item is returned because the Available Balance in your account (as defined below) is not sufficient to cover the item and the item is presented for payment again, DOLFCU ("We") will charge an NSF Fee each time it returns the item because it exceeds the Available Balance in your account.
+Because we may charge an NSF Fee each time an item is presented, we may charge you more than one fee for any given item as a result of a returned item and representment of the item.
+When we charge an NSF Fee, the charge reduces the Available Balance in your account and may put your account into (or further into) overdraft.
+If, on representment of the item, the Available Balance in your account is sufficient to cover the item we may pay the item, and, if payment causes an overdraft, charge an Overdraft Fee.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.